dfamonteiro/blog/blog/content/posts/production-load-generator.md

 - The `ScenarioName` is used as an identifier by the `LoadScenarioRunner` class.
 - The `IConfiguration` argument passed in `SetupAsync` contains the entire `appsettings.json` file, so feel free to add all the custom settings you want!
-- By passing a preconfigured `CancellationToken` in `RunAsync`, you are able to set the duration of the load test directly in `appsettings.json`.
+- The `CancellationToken` in `RunAsync` comes preconfigured with a timeout set to the duration in `appsettings.json`.

 <!-- ## Excellent documentation is the bare minimum